slackapi/java-slack-sdk/docs/content/guides/composing-messages.md

 }
 ```

-#### Type safe enums for inputs which require specific string inputs
+#### Type safe enums for inputs

+This requires specific string inputs.
 Type-safe enums are available for properties of some block elements which require specific input strings.

-With this, you get the benefit of verifying your inputs are correct at compile time, and you gain access to Kotlin enum features such as being able to iterate over or retrieve all possible values for these inputs.
+With this, you get the benefit of verifying that your inputs are correct at compile time, and you gain access to Kotlin enum features such as being able to iterate over or retrieve all possible values for these inputs.
 Versions of these inputs which accept strings are also available, if you prefer.

 ```kotlin
 import com.slack.api.model.kotlin_extension.block.element.ButtonStyle